Magic Items

 Aura: Most of the time, skill or divination can reveal the school of magic associated with a magic item and the strength of the aura an item emits.
 This information is given at the beginning of the item's notational entry.

 Caster Level (CL): The next item in a notational entry gives the caster level of the item, indicating its relative power.
-The caster level determines the item's saving throw bonus, as well as range or other level-dependent aspects of the powers of the item (if variable).
+The caster level determines the save DC to resist it, as well as range or other level-dependent aspects of the powers of the item (if variable).
 It also determines the level that must be contended with should the item come under the effect of a dispel magic spell or similar situation.

-For potions, scrolls, and wands, the creator can set the caster level of an item at any number high enough to cast the stored spell but not higher than her own caster level.
-For other magic items, the caster level is determined by the item itself.
+For potions, scrolls, and wands, the caster level of the item is equal to the spell level of the item's spell.
+For other magic items, the caster level given in the item description.

 Body Slot: Permanent magic items can only be utilized if worn or wielded in their proper slots.
 If the item is stowed or placed elsewhere, it does not function.
 If the slot lists “none,” the item cannot be equipped, but can be used so long as it is in the user's possession.